isomerpages/moe-bendemeersec/_key-programmes/Learning for Life Programme/LLP by Student Council.md

 ##### **Student Council LLP**

 Heart in service and communication skills are paramount for a Bendemeerian leader to identify problems and successfully convey ideas or motivate their peers.
-The 2018 Student Council’s LLP initiative saw four different projects carried out over the course of the year.
+The Student Council’s LLP initiative saw different projects carried out over the years.

 **Rumah Whampoa East (Elders and Teens Sharing)**